x-jesse/Piano-Tiles-Bot/README.md

 ## Introduction

 Heyo👋, welcome to the workshop!
+In case you haven't figured out already (lol), this workshop will be teaching you the basics of Python automation by creating a bot to play Piano Tiles!
+(It's nothing fancy, just learning how to control a mouse + keyboard, and taking some screenshots.
+Honestly, if you know what a while loop is you're already halfway there.)
 This brief guide will provide some helpful info on the installation of PyCharm + Python 3.8🐍, so that you'll be ready to go by the time the workshop begins!
 If you have any questions, comments, or concerns, feel free to reach out to me via email or discord 😃 (I don't bite😉)!

 ## Downloading and Installing PyCharm IDE + Python 3